tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **What to spam in Twitch chat when EG are winning?** Whatever you want, but under no circumstances are you allowed to praise Bulba.
 Doesn't matter if it's the world's greatest Storm Spirit game or if he masterminded a strategy that somehow forced the enemy team into only picking 4 heroes.
 The first rule and only rule of EG twitch discourse is: everything is Bulba's fault.

 Ugh, this whole section feel unnecessarily hostile.
 I'm sorry.
 I'm a product of my environment and North American Dota... we... we've had a rough couple of years.
+Let's go EG! ~~#BleedBlue~~ #LIVEEVIL.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/fnatic.jpg" alt="Banner"></p>